-As we strive to reduce the bit rate from 64 kb/s (used in standard PCM) to 32, 16, 8, and 4 kb/s, the algorithms for redundancy removal and bit assign- ment become increasingly more sophisticated.
-As a rule of thumb, in the 64 to 8 kb/s range, the computational complexity (measured in terms of multiply-add operations) required to code speech increases by an order of magnitude when the bit rate is halved, for approximately equal speech quality.
-In the sequel, we describe two schemes for coding speech, one at 32 kb/s and the other at 16 kb/s [3].
+As we strive to reduce the bit rate from 64 kb/s (used in standard PCM) to 32, 16, 8, and 4 kb/s, the algorithms for redundancy removal and bit assignment become increasingly more sophisticated.
+As a rule of thumb, in the 64 to 8 kb/s range, the computational complexity (measured in terms of multiply-add operations) required to code speech increases by an order of magnitude when the bit rate is halved, for approximately equal speech quality [3].